Artur Schmitt

 Artur Schmitt (20 July 1888 – 15 January 1972) was a highly decorated German soldier during World War I and World War II.

-While serving as a General with the Afrikakorps during World War II, Schmitt was awarded the Ritterkreuz des Eisernen Kreuzes (Knight's Cross of the Iron Cross), which was usually awarded to recognise extreme bravery, or successful military leadership.
+While serving as a General with the Afrikakorps during World War II, Schmitt was awarded the Ritterkreuz des Eisernen Kreuzes (Knight's Cross of the Iron Cross), which was awarded by Nazi Germany to recognise bravery or successful military leadership.

 Early life

 Schmitt was born at Albersweiler in what was then the Bavarian Rhine District.
 He was educated at the Humanistische Gymnasium at Landau in der Pfalz.

 In 1907 he joined the Bavarian Army, as an officer cadet with the Königlich Bayerisches 18.
 Infanterie-Regiment „Prinz Ludwig Ferdinand“ (German Wikipedia; "18th Royal Bavarian Infantry Regiment "Prince Louis Ferdinand"), in Landau and attended the Bayerische Kriegsakademie (Bavarian War Academy) in Munich.
 In 1912, Schmitt joined the Imperial Schutztruppe and was posted to the colony of German Southwest Africa (later Namibia).